 Collect Your URLs

-If you don’t have a sitemap, use a sitemap generator tool to create one for your website.
-Having a sitemap is not just useful for a content audit, it also makes it easier for search engines to understand the organization of your website and find all pages you feel are important.
-Use a free sitemap generator like XML-Sitemap.com or check this blog post to discover other solutions.
-And make sure to submit your sitemap in the Google Search Console.
+Having a sitemap is not only useful for a content audit, it also makes it easier for search engines to understand your website structure and find all pages you think are important.

 Catalog Your Content

-Date of publication or last modification
+- Date of publication or last modification

 Step 3: Collect and Analyze Data